amiabix/ZisK-Website/README.md

 # ZisK Website

-Wesite draft for ZisK - The Proof Infrastructure for Modern Compute.
+Website draft for ZisK - The Proof Infrastructure for Modern Compute.

 ## About